Rob Reeves will serve as the offensive coordinator, while Jay Sawvel will be defensive coordinator

 The Gophers ranked 18th in the country in pass defense in 2014, allowing 193.5 yards per game.
 Minnesota was tied for 23rd in the nation in interceptions with 15.
 The Gophers finished the season with a +10 turnover margin.

 The 2014 Gophers' special teams play, also coached by Sawvel, was a major factor in their success.
 Minnesota was second in the Big Ten in kickoff coverage with a net average of 41.9 yards for each of Ryan Santoso's kicks.
 The Gophers ranked 25th nationally in kick return defense, limiting opponents to 18.97 yards per return.
 Big Ten Punter of the Year Peter Mortell averaged a conference-best 45.1 yards, and the Gophers were second in the Big Ten in punt return defense (5.75 yards per return).
-Jalen Myrick, who returned a kick 100 yards for a touchdown, was second in the conference with an average of 28.2 yards on 18 returns.
+Jalen Myrick, who returned a kick 100 yards for a touchdown against Northwestern, was second in the conference with an average of 28.2 yards on 18 returns.
 Minnesota also returned one blocked punt for a score in 2014.

-In 2013, Sawvel coached first-tearm All-Big Ten selection and Chicago Bears' fourth-round draft pick Brock Vereen, who broke up six passes and made 59 tackles as he played both corner and safety.
+In 2013, Sawvel coached first-team All-Big Ten selection Brock Vereen who broke up six passes and made 59 tackles as he played both corner and safety.

 Despite replacing both starting corners and facing four of the top 15 wide receivers in the nation, Sawvel's charges allowed only 215.1 receiving yards per game to rank No. 35 in the nation in 2013.
 Minnesota also recorded 10 interceptions, while only giving up 16 passing touchdowns.
 In addition he oversaw a special teams unit that blocked two point-after attempts, one field goal and one punt.